I started my training to become a Nurse in 1984, and qualified as a Registered General Nurse (R.G.N) in 1987.

-As a Registered General Nurse (RGN) I have worked in a variety of areas including the National Health Service, children’s home for those with special needs, on location during TV shoots, and many years of industrial nursing.
-My long nursing career has equipped my midwifery with an added depth of knowledge, which enhances the holistic care I provide.
-My Clients have found this invaluable when an existing illness is combined with childbearing.
+As a Registered General Nurse (RGN) I worked in a variety of areas including National Health Service (NHS) hospitals, a children’s home for those with special needs, on location during TV shoots, and many years of occupational health nursing.
+My long nursing career added to my midwifery practice with an added depth of knowledge, which enhances the holistic care I provide.
+My clients have found this invaluable, particularly when an existing illness is combined with pregnancy or childbirth.

 1994 I gained a RSA certificate in counselling skills, and a GCSE in child development.

 1999 I studied for a Diploma of Higher Education (Dip H. Ed) in antenatal teaching for the NCT.
 I gained my diploma in 2002.